emmanueljimawo/Project/readme.md

 - Clone the app
 - Build the image with `docker-compose build`
-- Run the container with `docker-compose -d up`
+- Run the container with `docker-compose up -d`
 - Run app on browser on port 8000

 ## To login